Ahmed-Hamdy101/Ahmed-Hamdy101/README.md

   <img  align="right" src="images/undraw_profile_re_4a55.svg" width="400" />
   I am Full Stack Web Developers, I Love Coding, Writing, Learning New Things, Speaking New Languages

-- 🔭 I’m currently working at **Al Kayan construction and engineer consultation** as **full-stack** -**Developer**, and also have stright goal to become **IOS Developer +x desktop**
+- 🔭 I’m currently working at **Al Kayan Construction and Engineer consultation** as **full-stack** -**Developer**, I am also a BackEnd Nodejs, Tech Support, Director of Cs, Love Art, interested in Cyber Security and Desktop Applications

-- 🌱 I’m currently Training On Some coursed in the IT field, I want to become S.R React Developer, also Software Engineer, Depth work in Cyber-Security, I like to manage my time, Deep-Deiv without stop
+- 🌱 I’m currently Training On Some coursed in the IT field

-- 👯 I’m looking to collaborate with Some Cool Developer
+- 👯 I’m looking to collaborate with Some %x Developers
-- 💬 you can Ask me anything, I like People to ask me
+- 💬 you can Ask me anything, I like People to ask me .
 - 📫 How to reach me: you can text me or contact me on Facebook...
 <!--
 **Turria101/Turria101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.